xcube-dev/summerschool25/docs/index.md

 ## Requirements

+To follow along with the course content, you'll need to have the following installed and working on your computer:

 - Your preferred **terminal emulator**, preferably running the bash shell.
 - A **conda-based Python environment**, which we'll use to set up an environment in which to run the Python tools.
 I recommend